eigenfoo/old-eigenfoo.github.io/_posts/2018-03-18-reddit-clusters.md

 The concept of the shit test very broad:

-> ... when somebody "gives you shit" and fucks around with your head to see how
+> … when somebody “gives you shit” and fucks around with your head to see how
 > you will react, what you are experiencing is typically a (series of) shit
 > test(s).

-A shit test is designed to test your temperament, or more colloquially, _"determine your frame"_.
+A shit test is designed to test your temperament, or more colloquially, _“determine your frame”_.

-> Frame is a concept which essentially means "composure and self-control."
+> Frame is a concept which essentially means “composure and self-control”.
 >
-> ... if you can keep composure/seem unfazed and/or assert your boundaries
+> … if you can keep composure/seem unfazed and/or assert your boundaries
 > despite a shit test, generally speaking you will be considered to have passed
 > the shit test.
 If you get upset, offended, doubt yourself or show weakness in
 > any discernible way when shit tested, it will be generally considered that you